 RV liquid roof is often an EPDM coating, and you apply it as if you are painting the ceiling.
-It is a paint nonetheless, but made specifically for RV roofs, to protect and class up.
+However, this is a paint made for trailer, RV roofs, so it protects and classes them up.
 The layer protects your roof from rain, debris, and most notably, the UV light, which wears the rubber out over time.

 Though this technically isn’t necessary, it is highly suggested, especially if your RV is a couple of years old.
 The process of applying the coat is reasonably straightforward.
 Use a simple brush, bring a bottle of your favorite drink, and enjoy the view.